Bower, Highland: Education

 Children attend either Wick High School or Thurso High School.

-Businesses

-Bower is home to the window, door and housebuilding company Norscot Joinery Ltd., located on the main B876 road through the village.
-Further along to the northwest are the former works of Nicolson Engineering, now rented out to various companies for storage and operations.
-These have grown out of the old blacksmith's forge, and the neighbouring cottage is still called The Smiddy.
-The large building opposite the cottage is sometimes used for trials rigs to support Dounreay decommissioning.

-Independent florist Flower Daze, CoCo Chocolatier, and joiner Lee Mackay also operate out of the village.

-Several farms and smallholdings are based in Bower.

-Bower is also home to the council-run Seater landfill, which was previously open to the public but now only takes commercial waste.

 Standing stones

 The Stone Lud is a standing stone in Upper Bower Tower.

 The stone has been claimed as the grave stone of Ljot Thorfinnsson, the 10th century earl of Orkney.
 At about 3 metres (9.8 ft) from ground level, however, it seems rather taller than anything the 10th century Norse are likely to have used.
 It is one of the more impressive standing stones in Caithness and has mass and size to compare with those of the Ring of Brodgar in Orkney.
 Also it is one of two stones, of which the second is now fallen, about 30 metres (98 ft) from the first.
 When erect the second is supposed to have been behind the first as seen from the direction of the northern hemisphere summer solstice sunset.

 In The Standing Stones of Caithness (2003), Leslie J Myatt gives the alignment of the stones as 322 degrees, from the fallen stone to the still standing stone.
 This alignment may appear to suggest a summer solstice sunset which is too far north for the latitude.
 However, at about 75 metres (246 ft), the altitude of the stones is quite high with respect to an Atlantic horizon which is visible on this bearing.
 The sunset alignment differs from that of Maeshowe, a chambered cairn in Orkney, which is built so that sunlight will penetrate the cairn at the time of the winter solstice sunset.

 The name of Ljot is very close to that of Lot or Loth, the mythic King of Orkney and Lothian in Arthurian legend, and in Celtic Myths and Legends (1912), Charles Squire identifies Lot as a late incarnation of a British god who is remembered in medieval Welsh legend as Lludd Llaw Eraint.
 Modern scholars are more skeptical of this connection.